kriszyp/nodules/README.md

 Nodules downloads any necessary dependencies and stores them locally.
-By default these files will be downloaded to a directory structure rooted in the current working directory.
-However, the location of the local directory of download packages/modules can be defined with the NODULES_PATH environment variable.
+By default these files will be downloaded to a directory structure rooted in the current working directory (under "downloaded-modules").
+However, the location of the local directory of downloaded packages/modules can be defined with the NODULES_PATH environment variable.
 It is generally recommended that you define the NODULES_PATH variable (to an absolute path) so that the same set of cached/downloaded packages/modules can be reused from